Federal Direct Loans

 Graduate students are not eligible to borrow a Subsidized Direct Loan.

 Maximum Eligibility Period for Subsidized Direct Loans:

-This law allows students to receive Subsidized loans only within 150% of the length of your program of study.
+This law allows students to receive Subsidized loans only within 150% of the length of their program of study.
 Once a student has reached this limit, he/she is no longer eligible to receive Subsidized student loans.
-If the student loses eligibility for Subsidized loans, he/she may still quality for an Unsubsidized loan which accrues interest while the student is in school since this time limit does not apply to Direct Unsubsidized Loans or PLUS Loans.
+If the student loses eligibility for Subsidized loans, he/she may still quality for an Unsubsidized loan which accrues interest while he/she is in school since this time limit does not apply to Direct Unsubsidized Loans or PLUS Loans.

 |Bachelor Degree Program||Credential Certification Program|

 |6 Year Maximum||1.5 Year Maximum|

 |150 percent of 4 years = 6 years||150 percent of 1 year = 1.5 years|

 A student's maximum eligibility period can change if he/she changes or progresses to a program that has a different length.
 Direct Subsidized Loans borrowed for a previous program will count toward a student's current program limit.